If you're a hunter, bird watcher, or even an expeditionist, you might naturally gravitate towards the 10X binocular.

 Whether you're hunting or exploring in the African plains or the iciest tundras of the North, a safari can be any expedition where you dare brave.
 Spotting a hippo, lion, zebra, or polar bear in the wild can be a very exhilarating and once-in-a-lifetime experience, but it can also be a deadly one if you're too close or if you get spotted first.

-Having a pair of binoculars with maximum reach can get you close-up views without putting yourself in danger.
+Having a pair of binoculars with maximum reach can get you close-up views without putting yourself in danger of becoming a hunting accident statistic.
 10X42 binoculars are the best option for safaris.
-However, if you’re planning an expedition in dense areas like the Congo, you’ll definitely want a lower powered binocular, if you even need one at all.
+However, if you're planning an expedition in dense areas like the Congo, you'll definitely want a lower powered binocular, if you even need one at all.

 The wide field of view and clarity an 8X42 offers will help you capture all the action and follow the excitement with breeze.
 While a 10X42 can give you extra reach and detail, it might prove to be difficult to use to hold steady for the image quality you're after.